β- (electron) decay. |

 To me personally as a teenager the most baffling thing about the weak process was that only states of left-handed chirality participate in weak processes!
 The weak interaction completely ignores right-handed chirality states!
 Boy, I didn't know anything... many more shocks were to come.
 Although the weak interaction violates both P and C symmetry to the maximum amount physically and mathematically possible, it turns out to dash the hopes of physicists by exhibiting almost perfect PC symmetry.
 There is a tiny, tiny little bit of direct PC violation, but as we have seen, it is almost vanishingly small.
 What's going on??

-Because it factors out of the expression for the lifetime of the mu-meson, and everything else is a physical constant, the Fermi constant GF is known to incredible precision: GF/(ℏc) = 1.1663787 × 10-5 GeV-2.
+Because it factors out of the expression for the lifetime of the muon, and everything else is a physical constant, the Fermi constant GF is known to incredible precision: GF/(ℏc) = 1.1663787 × 10-5 GeV-2.
 This gives a weak coupling constant gw (weak charge) of about 0.65 (Gaussian units) and an αw of about 1/30.
-So the weak interaction is significantly stronger than the electromagnetic interaction, although we don't see it that way, due to the huge mass of the weak bosons.
+So the weak interaction is significantly stronger than the electromagnetic interaction, although we don't see it that way in observed processes, due to the huge mass of the weak bosons.

 |

-there have still been extensive and intensive searches for
+types, but there have still been extensive and intensive

-sterile neutrinos, since they would offer an immediate
+searches for sterile neutrinos, since they would offer an

-solution to the Dark Matter puzzle.
-Theories beyond the
+immediate solution to the Dark Matter puzzle.
+Theories

-standard model often predict sterile neutrinos, but there is
+beyond the standard model often predict sterile neutrinos,

-no reliable prediction of their mass, other than "larger
+but there is no reliable prediction of their mass, other

 Many studies of deep-inelastic scattering using neutrino beams instead of electron beams have been made over the years.
 Despite some misleading results at various times, the neutrino results agree remarkably well with the electron results, as regards details of parton distributions in the nucleon.